AriFordsham/GHCWiki/commentary/rts/haskell-execution/heap-checks.md

 Currently we put a heap check before the `case`.
 In that particular scenario we do that because our scrutinee is a PrimOp (see `Note [GC for conditionals]`).
 Advantage: a single heap check will do for all alternatives that allocate, which may save code space.
 (A heap check takes quite a few instructions).
-There is an illuminating dicussion in `Note [Compiling case expressions]` in [GHC.StgToCmm.Expr](https://gitlab.haskell.org/ghc/ghc/-/blob/master/compiler/GHC/StgToCmm/Expr.hs).
+There is an illuminating discussion in `Note [Compiling case expressions]` in [GHC.StgToCmm.Expr](https://gitlab.haskell.org/ghc/ghc/-/blob/master/compiler/GHC/StgToCmm/Expr.hs).

 Our goal is to get the heap check out of the "hot" path - we would like to put it in the `DEFAULT`